-13 Wiser, G. (2007) Legal Analysis of the GEF Resource Allocation Framework - Prepared by The Center for International Environmental Law (CIEL).
+&lt;sup>13 Wiser, G. (2007) Legal Analysis of the GEF Resource Allocation Framework - Prepared by The Center for International Environmental Law (CIEL).
 Funded by a grant from the German Federal Ministry for Environment, Nature Conservation and Nuclear Safety

-- 28. Due to the early stages of the Resource Allocation Framework implementation, with the first work program being approved by the GEF Council in June 200714, it is too early to provide evidence on the impact of the Resource Allocation Framework on global and country environmental benefits.
-However, the evaluation will address important aspects underpinning performance, such as country-drivenness, predictability and transparency.
+- 28. Due to the early stages of the Resource Allocation Framework implementation, with the first work program being approved by the GEF Council in June 2007, it is too early to provide evidence on the impact of the Resource Allocation Framework on global and country environmental benefits.
+However, to the extent possible, the review will address aspects of country performance, country-drivenness, predictability and transparency.
 It will also evaluate design and implementation including organizational, institutional arrangements, project and portfolio changes that will provide 'process' indications for such impacts to be realized.
 As such, only preliminary findings can be presented on how the RAF is enhancing the achievement of global environmental benefits.
-This limitation is usual for a mid-term review15 or formative evaluation with a focus on system activities and processes that are under implementation, as opposed to a summative evaluation which would cover outcomes and intermediate impacts. - 29.
+This limitation is usual for a mid-term review or formative evaluation with a focus on system activities and processes that are under implementation, as opposed to a summative evaluation which would cover outcomes and intermediate impacts. - 29.
+While recognizing that the early timing of the mid-term review compared to the date of RAF effectiveness would pose limitations to available information, the Council found that the review should proceed as planned from November 2007.
 The Evaluation Office will be able to make judgments on the emerging results of the Resource Allocation Framework once it has been under implementation for several more years.
-It is likely that this could be addressed to some extent by the Focal Area Evaluations and OPS4. - 30.
+It is likely that this could be addressed to some extent by the Focal Area Evaluations and the Fourth Overall Performance Study. - 30.
 Standard evaluation criteria of relevance, efficiency and effectiveness will be used to assess the performance of the Resource Allocation Framework.